T3kton/t3kton.github.io/_sources/contractor/tryit/index.rst.txt

 NOTE: setupWizard is going to re-write some bind config files, so don't edit them until after the install is complete.

+NOTE2: we will be communicating with the Contractor API with curl, for some examples python and golang code see :doc:`other_languages`.

 If you are not failure with how Contractor handles Networking, you will probably want to take a look at the overview on :doc:`../Networking`.